Abwuds/SupercellProxy/README.md

 ## SupercellProxy

 ### NOTE
-This a fork of expl0itr's repo.
+This is a fork of expl0itr's repo.

 A proxy en/decrypting..
 * ..Clash of Clans